asyncapi-archived-repos/event-gateway/README.md

 This **Event Gateway** is also compatible with the HTTP protocol, natively or through an external provider like [Krakend.io](http://krakend.io).

-AsyncAPI also offers a Marketplace where users can install middlewares for the **Event Gateway** made by the community or officially maintained by the AsyncAPI org.

 # Goals

 ## 1. Performance-first while ensuring message delivery